phatpham9/dotfiles/README.md

 ## Concepts

+- Setup new dev machine in minutes not hours
 - Use `bash` to run installation commands but `zsh` will be the main shell after all
 - Use `homebrew` to install all GUI/CLI applications, it's easier to upgrade or uninstall the apps later